NitinBhattacharyya/NitinSchool/README.md

 • Hosted MySQL databse on AWS RDS and Deployed the application using AWS Elastic Beanstalk

 Live link: http://nitinschool-env.eba-gcwmsw3r.ap-south-1.elasticbeanstalk.com/NitinSchool/
+(On mobile make sure http is not automatically converted to https)

 Admin Credentials